Last Updated on August 2, 2022 by Celeste.

 Nafplio has many hotels and guest houses.
 It is a popular destination for both foreign visitors and locals and rooms fill up fast.
 Generally speaking, there are two locations to stay; in the Old Town or in the New Town.
 If you decide to stay in the new part of Nafplio, you will need your car or transport to get to the center.
 In the Old Town, you will mostly find boutique hotels, many in old mansions (without elevators).
 Some are located around the main square and others are uphill.
 Check this before you book your hotel, because some places have stairs (not easy with a stroller!).

 Family Hotels in Nafplio

 999 Luxury Hotel Nafplio

-We stayed at the boutique hotel 999 Luxury Hotel Nafplio.
-It is centrally located on the Staikopoulou main street of the Old Town.
-There is a staircase at the reception area but I left our stroller downstairs and my kids were able to walk the stairs.
+During our first visit with kids in Nafplio, we stayed at the boutique hotel 999 Luxury Hotel Nafplio.
+The hotel is centrally located on the Staikopoulou main street of the Old Town.
+There is a staircase at the reception area, but I left our stroller downstairs and my kids were able to walk the stairs.
 The hotel was very inspiring, clean with family rooms (without balcony) and also baby cots and high chairs.
 I shared a large double room with my kids and baby cot.
 My friends had a spacious family room for 5 beds.

 Amphitryon Hotel has great views out over the bay and the Bourtzi with 5 * facilities and family rooms.
 Other family-related services include babysitting and childcare by request.
 Click here for more information and to book your stay.